 It’s important that you correctly indicate your marital status, because some benefits that you may be eligible to receive, such as the GST/HST tax credit or the Canada Child Benefit, are based on spouses’ combined incomes.
 If you file as single, it could delay your payments, or you may even have to pay back some of the money you receive.

 On the plus side, spouses can pool or transfer some of their tax credits, which can lead to greater tax savings.
-This is another benefit of using tax software such as TurboTax, as it will automatically optimize claims for medical expenses, charitable donations, pension splitting, and other credits when spouses prepare their returns at the same time.
+This is another benefit of using tax software, as it will automatically optimize claims for medical expenses, charitable donations, pension splitting, and other credits when spouses prepare their returns at the same time.

 Mistake #5: Neglecting to Transfer Unused Tax Credits to Other Family Members